ethanocurtis/MultiNotify/README.md

 ```bash
 cp .env.example .env
 ```
-Then edit with your keys.
+Then edit with to fit your needs.

 ---